kubedb/docs/docs/guides/etcd/maintenance/defragment.md

 ### Per-member progress conditions

-The walk across members also reports progress per member, using the same `<ConditionType>--<podName>` shape KubeDB uses elsewhere.
-These conditions are emitted when a step needs more than one attempt — which is common on a large backend, where the member is busy being rewritten — so on a small, fast cluster you may not see them at all:
+The walk across members also reports progress per member, using the same `<ConditionType>--<podName>` shape KubeDB uses elsewhere. `EtcdDefragmented--<pod>` and `EtcdClusterHealthy--<pod>` are written for **every** member on every run — they are what the operator reads back to know which members it has already defragmented, so a restart of the operator resumes rather than starts over.
+While a step is still in flight the same condition is present with `Status: False`, which is common on a large backend where the member is busy being rewritten:

 ```yaml
   - lastTransitionTime: "2026-02-11T12:21:11Z"